kemigabocatherine/Old-Personal---Portfolio/README.md

 ## Show your support

-Give a star if you like this project!
+Give a star or a thumbs up if you like this project!